Strongest Soviet invasion Army of WW2. What was it doing in western Ukraine in June of 1941 right before Hitler’s attack?

 0

-From Winter War to Southern Ukraine
+From Winter War in Finland to Southern Ukraine

-After the Finnish war ended, the 9th turned up on the Romanian frontier in southern Ukraine, where, following the Finnish pattern, it helped “liberate” the workers of Bessarabia and Bukovina at the very same time other Soviet Armies were “liberating” Estonia, Lithuania, Latvia.
+After the Finnish war ended, the 9th Army turned up on the Romanian frontier in southern Ukraine, where, following the Finnish pattern, it helped “liberate” the workers of Bessarabia and Bukovina at the very same time other Soviet Armies were “liberating” Estonia, Lithuania, Latvia.

 “Liberation” of Bessarabia was nothing like the war with Finland – the Soviet Union pressured Romania under threat of war into withdrawing from the region.
 The major part of the annexed area was attached to present-day Moldova.